Kentucky Supreme Court Sides With Printer Who Refused To Make Gay Pride Shirts, Citing Religious Beliefs

 — Kentucky Democrats (@KyDems) July 2, 2018

 Baker, however, took the matter to the Lexington-Fayette Urban County Human Rights Commission.
-The Commission, for its part, typically represents individuals, not organizations, but in this case agreed to take up Baker’s cause.
+The Commission, for its part, typically represents individuals, not organizations, but in this case, agreed to take up Baker’s cause.
 The Commission ordered Adamson to print the shirts and attend diversity training.

 Baker sued, and two lower courts have sided with him.
-In 2016, an appeals court ruled that Hands On Originals was subject to the city’s fairness laws, but that the laws didn’t prohibit a private business from “engaging in viewpoint or message censorship.”
+In 2016, an appeals court ruled that Hands-On Originals was subject to the city’s fairness laws, but that the laws didn’t prohibit a private business from “engaging in viewpoint or message censorship.”

 This week, Kentucky‘s Supreme Court threw out GLSO’s appeal, effectively letting the two lower court rulings stand.
-However, the decision was made not based on the merits of the case, but on a technicality.
-The Court found that GLSO had no standing to sue, because Lexington’s fairness laws are meant to protect individuals, not organizations.
+However, the decision was not made based on the merits of the case, but on a technicality.
+The Court found that GLSO had no standing to sue because Lexington’s fairness laws are meant to protect individuals, not organizations.

 “While this result is no doubt disappointing to many interested in this case and its potential outcome, the fact that the wrong party filed the complaint makes the discrimination analysis almost impossible to conduct, including issues related to freedom of expression and religion,” the Court said in its ruling.